1. Connect your sources

 Decide whether investigations run for every incident, only when conditions are met, when a workflow triggers them, or only on demand.
 See Triggering investigations for the options.3.
 Run your first investigation

 Create a test incident and trigger an investigation to see it in action.
-You can start one manually from the incident, or by using/inc investigate in Slack.
+In Slack, use/inc investigate in the incident channel.
+Otherwise, set investigations to run automatically or trigger one from a workflow.

 What’s next